 It is possible to do so, although not really the cheapest option.
 You can switch at any time by tapping your profile icon and then the arrows near your civilization – but it costs a whooping 10,000 gems.
 So it’s a much better idea to choose right from the beginning!

 What do you think, though?
-What’s the best nation to choose in Rise of Civilizations?
+What’s the best nation to choose in Rise of Kingdoms?